 “One area was a “mud kitchen”, a section where children worked together to make and bake mud pies.
 It was messy, of course, but it was constructive.
 The children were consciously using pots and pans to put mud into, asking me what flavour I wanted and then pretending to collect the money I paid for it.
 They were very imaginative at applying the area they were in to their real world experiences.
 These opportunities are so important for children, especially impressive as there weren’t any adults instructing them on how to run the kitchen.
 It really was amazing.”

 You said Matthew has developed a love of the outdoors now, what changes have you noticed?

 “Matthew is now a lot keener to go on walks, to go and play with the ducks near the river.
 Recently he’s been signing that he wants to go out for picnics.
 At the Forest School they do sit and interact on outdoor mats, I think he enjoyed that and wants to recreate the same experiences at home.
 When the weather is better he wants to be outside and really enjoys constructive play, particularly more independently than before.

 “For the first few years of Matthew’s life we were so worried about him and his development, especially without a diagnosis.
-Now we don’t worry about it, we know that he is in the right place with all the support he needs.
+Now we are confident he is in the right academic placement with the correct communication support he needs.